DivyanshuSheth/spreadsheet-qa/README.md

 2. Use prompting techniques from paper #2
 3. Use agents to plan, inform, and retrieve (if possible).
 Or maybe a code generation engine only, called when needed
 4. Use image-of-thought prompting

+## Why GPT-4o?
+Best performing LLM on both textual and visual tasks, on the LMSYS leaderboard: https://lmarena.ai/?leaderboard

+## Why ExpertPrompting?
+ExpertPrompting performs better than vanilla and CoT prompting with GPT-4: https://arxiv.org/pdf/2402.12424
+Experiment: Compare vanilla/CoT/ExpertPrompting

+## Limitation: Large tables won't have their entire table screenshot captured
+Use SheetAgent: https://arxiv.org/pdf/2403.03636, once its code comes out -- has an "Informer" module, that executes SQL commands on extracted tables from sheets

+## Limitation: Image inputs available to GPT-4o